 Ashley Daniel Bell, Esq.

-Ashley Daniel Bell, Esq. is the Founder of 20/20 Leaders of America.
+Ashley Daniel Bell, Esq. is the Founder and CEO of the 20/20 Bipartisan Justice Center.

 Prior to the 2016 election, Ashley was a Senior Strategist at the Republican National Committee, and created and implemented a strategic initiatives communications plan and media buy to engage minority communities.
 Ashley was one of four national spokespeople for the RNC and was a key surrogate for the Trump Campaign.
 As National Director of African American Engagement for the RNC, he managed and provided strategic direction to 200+ RNC field employees and thousands of volunteers in all 50 states.